Why Choose Gravel Over Concrete for Your Hot Tub Base?

 Steps to make a gravel hot tub base

-1. Clear away any debris from the site where you will be installing your hot tub.
+1. Clear away any debris from the site where you will install your hot tub.
 This will make it easier to see the ground and identify any areas that need to be leveled.

 2. Measure the dimensions of your hot tub and mark them on the ground with spray paint or pegs and string.
 This will help you determine how much space you need to prepare for the hot tub.